EPR Representative logoEPR Representative

 Article L. 541-10 II of the Code de l’environnement (introduced by the AGEC law of 2020) sets out two alternative routes for a non-EU producer placing products on the French market:

-- Route B — Authorized representative.
+• Route B, Authorized representative.
 Designate a France-established legal entity by written mandate to perform the EPR obligations in your name.
-The mandate is a civil mandate under Articles 1984 and 1998 of the Code civil.
+The mandate is a civil mandate under the standard civil mandate of the Code civil (Articles 1984 et seq.).

 Setting up and running a French SARL or SASU primarily for EPR purposes has the following baseline costs: